fleetdm/fleet/handbook/digital-experience/README.md

 5. Schedule 2.5 hrs of async time for the CEO work on edits and a 60m followup postgame (solo) where CEO edits and then settles+sends final release.

+### Process the help-being-ceo Slack channel
+The Apprentice will perform the following steps to process all communication from the CEO in the [help-being-ceo Slack channel](https://fleetdm.slack.com/archives/C03U703J0G5).
+1. As soon as the message is received in the channel, add the "`:eyes:` (👀)" emoji to the Slack message to signify that you have seen and understood the task or question.
+2. In the "[¶¶¶¶ 🌪️🦿 Roundup (:help-being-ceo)](https://docs.google.com/document/d/1g7iYQ_4vwLHnlVYb9J4MdlBkFNcFfweBB4pVWRwMWpI/edit)" (confidential Google doc), create a new bullet at the bottom of the "Help-being-ceo" section and record the entire message verbatim
+3. Prefix the bullet with the date and time of the message matching the formatting with what is reflected in Slack (e.g. 2024-05-20 01:41).
+4. Make your prefix a link by copying the message link from Slack and linking it in the Google doc using the date and time text.
+5. Copy the entire message verbatim from Slack including all images and replies making sure to not lose any context and mimic all formatting that's included in the message.
+In the Slack channel apply the "`:tracking`" emoji (only available in Slack) to signify that the ask has been processed.
+6. After each task is completed, apply the "`:white_check_mark:`" (✅) to the slack message and remove it from the [¶¶¶¶ 🌪️🦿 Roundup (:help-being-ceo)](https://docs.google.com/document/d/1g7iYQ_4vwLHnlVYb9J4MdlBkFNcFfweBB4pVWRwMWpI/edit).

 ### Archive a document
 Follow these steps to archive any document:
 1. Create a copy of the document prefixed with the date using the format "`YYYY-MM-DD` Backup of `DOCUMENT_NAME`" (e.g. "2024-03-22 Backup of 🪂🗞️ Customer voice").